bharathiiraja/vaccine-telegram-alert/README.md

 # Co-Win Vaccine Slots Availability
-Mostly slots get booked with in 30 secs after receiving notifications for most of the districts
+Mostly slots get booked with in 30 secs after receiving notifications for most of the districts.
+Hurry up !

 | Location  | Age | Telegram Group |
 | ------------- | ------------- | ------------- |